caro46/Tetraploid_project/Quality_assembly_assesment.md

     2  SOAP_Mellotropicalis_BJE3652_genome_33_memory.scafSeq, N50 = 11981, L50 = 110537, Total length = 4749065556, GC % = 38.96, # N's per 100 kbp =  71236.08
 Done.
 ```
 Wahoo this program is cool.
-OK so for now we have confirmation that the SOAP assembly is better.
+OK so for now we have confirmation that the SOAP assembly is better (or not..
+Need to speak with Ben boss to decide which one is the best).